A simple protocol for verifiable delegation of quantum computation in one round: Introduction

 The circuit-to-hamiltonian construction also causes an overhead on the resources needed by honest provers.
-Namely, in our protocol the provers need $\tilde{O}(n g^2)$ EPR pairs for delegating the computation of a quantum circuit acting on $n$ qubits and composed by $g$ gates, while some non-relativistic protocols need only $\tilde{O}(g)$ EPR pairs~\cite{ColadangeloGJV17}.
-We leave as an open problem finding more efficient relativistic protocol for delegating quantum computation.
+Namely, in our protocol the provers need $\tilde{O}(n g^2)$ EPR pairs for delegating the computation of a quantum circuit acting on $n$ qubits and composed by $g$ gates, while other protocols need only $\tilde{O}(g)$ EPR pairs~\cite{ColadangeloGJV17}.
+We leave as an open problem finding more efficient two-provers one-round protocol for delegating quantum computation.

-We remark that our protocol can be seen as a special case of the delegation scheme of Coladangelo et al. \cite{ColadangeloGJV17} for circuits that consist of a probabilistic distribution of Pauli measurements, avoiding the complexity due to T-gates.

-\paragraph{Non-local games for \QMA{}.} In Complexity Theory, the connection between the PCP theorem~\cite{AroraS98, AroraLMSS98, Dinur07} and multi-prover games~\cite{BenOrGKW88} has had a lot of fruitful consequences, such as tighter inapproximability results~\cite{Raz98}.
-It is still an open question if a quantum version of the PCP theorem holds~\cite{AharonovAV13}, and it is not known a multi-prover version of it.
-Recently, there has been some effort in proposing multi-prover games for \QMA{}~\cite{FitzsimonsV15, Ji16, NatarajanV16, GriloKP16, ColadangeloGJV17}, pursuing a better understanding of the quantum PCP conjecture.
-Since $XZ$ Local Hamiltonian problem is \QMA{}-complete, our result directly implies a one-round two-prover game for \QMA{}.